ajacksified/ajacksified.github.com/_posts/2016-09-12-a-modern-reddit-frontend.markdown

 libraries and building the glue around them as a framework makes more sense than picking a framework and building your application around it.
-This lets you choose the best library for your application and team's needs; languages, linters, build tools, interface with the rest of your stack, the team's expertise rarely fits with a large framework that makes the decisions _for_ you.
+This lets you choose the best library for your application and team's needs; languages, linters, build tools, interface with the rest of your stack, and the team's expertise rarely fits with a large framework that makes the decisions _for_ you.
 In the case of Reddit, I determined the priorities for our frontend web stack to be:

 1. Accessibility.
 An advantage of Reddit is that it's easy to read from anywhere; it's just plain HTML.
-The stack also needs provide server rendering for SEO (a huge portion of our traffic) and for old and busted devices.
+The stack also needs to provide server rendering for SEO (a huge portion of our traffic) and for old and busted devices.
 And, while the mobile site might be able to get away without a super hardcore accessibility implementation, the libraries I chose should make it easy - because, with an